dtmak1/Black-Dogs/README.md

 ## statement of problem
-returns the boolean value of the statement “there exists one path through a maze starting at a designated beginning and ending at treasure”
+returns the boolean value of the statement “there exists one path through a maze starting at a designated beginning and ending at treasure” OR "one path from the explorer to the treasure" (which is better?)

 ## recursive abstraction
 when i am asked to find a path through a maze from the maze element the explorer is on,